SEJ AWARDS: 2015 Rules

 9. CATEGORIES: The categories for the contest are as follows:

-Kevin Carmody Award for Outstanding In-depth Reporting, Large Market: An investigative or explanatory feature or series on a single environmental topic, published between March 1, 2013, and February 28, 2014.
+Kevin Carmody Award for Outstanding Investigative Reporting, Large Market: An investigative report or series on a single environmental topic, published between March 1, 2014, and February 28, 2015.
 Related stories published on the same day count as one part.
 TV & Radio stories must not exceed 60 minutes; Print and Online series must not exceed five parts.
 Multimedia links may be included as supplemental materials.
-Eligibility: Print media: circulation of 200,000 or more; TV & Radio: national networks in the U.S. and elsewhere and top 10 markets in the U.S. as determined by Nielsen; Online: sites with 1 million or more monthly unique visitors.
-Form accepts PDF or MP3 files, 20MB max, or links.
+Eligibility: Print media: circulation of 200,000 average daily circulation or more, according to the latest audited figures; TV & Radio: national networks in the U.S. and elsewhere and top 20 markets in the U.S. as determined by Nielsen; Online: Online news organizations with 50 or more employees.
+Small-market entities collaborating with large-market entities qualify as large-market.
+PDF or MP3 files, 20MB max, or links are accepted.

-Kevin Carmody Award for Outstanding In-depth Reporting, Small Market: An investigative or explanatory feature or series on a single environmental topic, published between March 1, 2013, and February 28, 2014.
+Kevin Carmody Award for Outstanding Investigative Reporting, Small Market: An investigative report or series on a single environmental topic, published between March 1, 2014, and February 28, 2015.
 Related stories published on the same day count as one part.
 TV & Radio stories must not exceed 60 minutes; Print and Online series must not exceed five parts.
 Multimedia links may be included as supplemental materials.
 Eligibility: All outlets and publications falling outside the large-market definition.
-Form accepts PDF or MP3 files, 20MB max, or links.
+Small-market entities collaborating with large-market entities qualify as large-market.
+PDF or MP3 files, 20MB max, or links are accepted.

-Outstanding Beat Reporting, Large Market: Up to five broadcast or published news reports and/or commentary on a broad range of environmental topics published between March 1, 2013, and February 28, 2014.
+Outstanding Beat Reporting, Large Market: Up to five broadcast or published news reports on a broad range of environmental topics published between March 1, 2014, and February 28, 2015.
 Entry must be the work of an individual, either alone or with a small supporting team.
 Related stories published or aired on the same day count as one story.
 TV & Radio entries must have a combined total running time of no more than 60 minutes.
-Eligibility: Print media: circulation of 200,000 or more; TV & Radio: national networks in the U.S. and elsewhere and top 10 markets in the U.S. as determined by Nielsen; Online: sites with 1 million or more monthly unique visitors.
-Form accepts PDF or MP3 files, 20MB max, or links.
+Eligibility: Print media: circulation of 200,000 average daily circulation or more, according to the latest audited figures; TV & Radio: national networks in the U.S. and elsewhere and top 20 markets in the U.S. as determined by Nielsen; Online: Online news organizations with 50 or more employees.
+Small-market entities collaborating with large-market entities qualify as large-market.
+PDF or MP3 files, 20MB max, or links are accepted.

-Outstanding Beat Reporting, Small Market: Up to five broadcast or published news reports and/or commentary on a broad range of environmental topics published between March 1, 2013, and February 28, 2014.
+Outstanding Beat Reporting, Small Market: Up to five broadcast or published news reports and/or commentary on a broad range of environmental topics published between March 1, 2014, and February 28, 2015.
 Entry must be the work of an individual, either alone or with a small supporting team.
 Related stories published or aired on the same day count as one story.
 TV & Radio entries must have a combined total running time of no more than 60 minutes.
 Eligibility: All TV, Radio, Print and Online publications falling outside the large-market definition.
-Form accepts PDF or MP3 files, 20MB max, or links.
+Small-market entities collaborating with large-market entities qualify as large-market.
+PDF or MP3 files, 20MB max, or links, are accepted.

-Outstanding Feature Story: One environmental feature or commentary published between March 1, 2013, and February 28, 2014.
+Outstanding Feature Story: One environmental interest story not directly tied to a recent news event with an emphasis on storytelling, while also including an explanatory aspect that sheds light on our environment and gives details to concepts or ideas.
+Entries must be about environmental issues and published between March 1, 2014 and February 28, 2015.
 Multi-part stories, sidebars and other supplemental material are prohibited.
 Eligibility: All TV, Radio, Print and Online entities.
-Form accepts PDF or MP3 files, 20MB max, or links.
+PDF or MP3 files, 20MB max, or links are accepted.

-Outstanding Photography: Up to five photographs on one or more environmental topics, published between March 1, 20123 and February 28, 2014.
+Outstanding Photojournalism: Up to five photographs on one or more environmental topics, published between March 1, 2014 and February 28, 2015.
 Only photos published as photojournalism will be accepted.
 Entered photos must not be manipulated or digitally enhanced in a way that changes the content and/or context of the image.
 A caption that describes the event or situation captured in the photograph must be included for each photo entered.
 Photos must be submitted as JPEG files, maximum 2MB.

 10. MULTIPLE ENTRIES: Individuals or groups may participate in more than one entry per year, in the same category or in different categories.
 However, no story may be included in more than one entry and each entry must be submitted separately with a separate entry fee.
 This means, for example, that the same package of stories cannot be entered in more than one category and each story in a package may be part of only one entry.

 11. ENTRY FEE: SEJ members in good standing, or teams that include at least one SEJ member, must pay SEJ a fee of $40 per entry to be eligible for judging in all categories.
 Non-members who do not wish to join must pay $100 per entry in all other categories.
 Non-members who wish to join SEJ for the first time and who qualify for membership may pay a special rate of $80 that covers one contest entry and the first year's membership in SEJ.
-Group entries pay the same fee as individuals, but groups or individuals that enter the contest more than once in the same year must pay a separate fee for each entry.
-Groups pay the SEJ member rate if at least one of the reporters is an SEJ member.
+Group entries pay the same fee as individuals.
+Groups or individuals that enter the contest more than once in the same year must pay a separate fee for each entry.
+Groups pay the SEJ member rate if at least one of the reporters on the team is an SEJ member.
+SEJ members must be on the reporting team to qualify the entry for the member rate.

 12. COPIES OF ENTERED STORIES: Broadcast and online entries may be submitted via website links as long as the entry is viewable or audible, and is on a website maintained by the entrant or publisher of the entry.
 Television and radio links must yield good quality visual and audio replay.
 All broadcast entries must include a complete transcript.
-Print entries may be submitted via web links where the entry is viewable on a website maintained by the entrant or publisher of the entry, or by uploading 20MB maximum PDF (low-resolution) or HTML files.
+Print entries may be submitted via web links where the entry is viewable on a website maintained by the entrant or publisher of the entry, or by uploading 20MB-maximum PDF (low-resolution) or HTML files.
 Whether online or uploaded files, the entry must contain the same coverage as the original aired, published or posted entry, with all graphics, headlines and photos included (where applicable).
+Online entries may not include updates posted after the contest deadline of Feb.
+28.

 Print category stories may be submitted in one of six ways: